iandelahorne/argo-canary/README.md

 - OpenTelemetry tracing for pod operations
 - Leader election to be able to run with high availability, yet only have one active instance updating pods
 - Create manifest for running argo-canary in cluster
-- Handle pod not found errors when deleting pods
 - Consider passing structs in the queues instead of just namespace/name pairs